Federal Council (Switzerland): Free Democratic hegemony, 1848–1891

 The 1848 Constitution was one of the few successes of the Europe-wide democratic revolutions of 1848.
-In Switzerland, the democratic movement was led – and the new federal state decisively shaped – by the Radicals (presently the Free Democratic Party, FDP).
+In Switzerland, the democratic movement was led – and the new federal state decisively shaped – by the Radicals (presently FDP.
+The Liberals).
 After winning the Sonderbund War (the Swiss civil war) against the Catholic cantons, the Radicals at first used their majority in the Federal Assembly to fill all the seats on the Federal Council.
 This made their former war opponents, the Catholic-Conservatives (presently the Christian Democratic People's Party, CVP), the opposition party.
 Only after Emil Welti's resignation in 1891 after a failed referendum on railway nationalisation did the Radicals decide to co-opt the Conservatives by supporting the election of Josef Zemp.

 Emerging coalition government, 1891–1959

 The process of involving all major political movements of Switzerland into the responsibility of government continued during the first half of the 20th century.
 It was hastened by the FDP's and CVP's gradually diminishing voter shares, complemented by the rise of new parties of lesser power at the ends of the political spectrum.
 These were the Social Democratic Party (SP) on the Left and the Party of Farmers, Traders and Independents (BGB; presently the People's Party, SVP) on the Right.
-In due course, the CVP received its second seat in 1919 with Jean-Marie Musy, while the BGB joined the Council in 1929 with Rudolf Minger.
+In due course, the CVP received its second seat in 1919 with Jean-Marie Musy, while the BGB joined the council in 1929 with Rudolf Minger.
 In 1943, during World War II, the Social Democrats were also temporarily included with Ernst Nobs.

 Grand coalition, 1959–2003

-The 1959 elections, following the resignation of four Councillors, finally established the Zauberformel, the "magical formula" that determined the Council's composition during the rest of the 20th century and established the long-standing nature of the Council as a permanent, voluntary grand coalition.
+The 1959 elections, following the resignation of four councillors, finally established the Zauberformel, the "magical formula" that determined the council's composition during the rest of the 20th century and established the long-standing nature of the council as a permanent, voluntary grand coalition.
 In approximate relation to the parties' respective strength in the Federal Assembly, the seats were distributed as follows: